jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 There are four things that you should note here:

 1. You will probably see different output to what is shown here, it depends on your computer.
-Donâ€™t worry about that for now.
+Don't worry about that for now.
 2. The `olson27-1:~ kbradnam$` text that you see is the Unix [command prompt][].
-It contains a user name (kbradnam), the name of the machine that this user is working on (â€˜olson27-1â€™ and the name of the current directory (â€˜~â€™ more on that later).
+It contains a user name (kbradnam), the name of the machine that this user is working on ('olson27-1' and the name of the current directory ('~' more on that later).
 Note that the command prompt might not look the same on different Unix systems.
 In this case, the $ sign marks the end of the prompt.
 3. The output of the `ls` command lists five things.
 In this case, they are all directories, but they could also be files.
-Weâ€™ll learn how to tell them apart later on.
+We'll learn how to tell them apart later on.
 4. After the `ls` command finishes it produces a new command prompt, ready for you to type your next command.

 The `ls` command is used to list the contents of _any_ directory, not necessarily the one that you are currently in.
 Plug in your USB drive, and type the following: